 From large-scale urban design to the all-important incidental spaces in our buildings, architecture can have a positive impact on society and humanity.
 We create buildings and spaces that develop our culture and enhance our communities.
 It’s also a way of life for us and gives us a platform from which to engage in wider political issues from a cycling culture to a stance on creative education and an approach to heritage in the built environment.

-Social and environmental responsibility is at the heart of our practice.
+Social value and environmental responsibility is at the heart of our practice.
 We are committed to designing communities at home and abroad that support sustainable lifestyles and accommodate different patterns of living, learning and working.
 Our buildings aim to provide a strong sense of identity for their users.

 We enjoy the ‘making’ of buildings: crafting light, space and form to create memorable and functioning places.
 We continually explore new developments in the technology of materials and, whether working with traditional craftsmen or design subcontractors, we believe strongly in creative collaboration.

 A collaborative multidisciplinary shared way of working is the key to successful projects, both internally within our open studio culture and externally with our clients, consultants and contractors.
 We actively work with wider stakeholders as participants, not only to ensure practicality and economy but to ensure we produce designs that are owned and loved.
 Our architects regularly engage in teaching and research maintaining links and exchanging ideas and experience with peers, academics and the next generation.